 An effective way of blocking the harmful UV rays of the sun is to protect your skin with suntan lotion.
 The best brands (not one for Poundland, guys, in my opinion) have been rated as effective in blocking UV rays.
 The phrase sunblock has disappeared because it doesn’t block the sun.
 We can only hope to filter and protect as much as we can.
 An SPF Factor 50 is a pretty good start for a holiday anywhere south of the UK.

 I would also suggest that you wear a face cream with SPF in it for everyday use and then apply something like a 30 or back to the 50 when you are out and about for extended periods in the UK during the summer months.

 Don’t forget your lips.
 Sun lotion or sunscreen doesn’t taste great, so using a product specifically designed for the lips will help you stay protected and keep your palate on an even keel too!

 Apply sun lotion several times per day and always reapply after showering, swimming, towelling or excessive sweating.
-The skin will expel all of the goodness the lotion has put in place, so you need to keep on top of the protection – especially important of you are fair haired or blue eyed.
+The skin will expel all of the goodness the lotion has put in place, so you need to keep on top of the protection – especially important if you are fair-haired or blue-eyed.
 A hat helps, staying out of the sun at the peak times and wearing sun lotion at the other times.
 Skin cancer in men is something we can work together to fight.